-BUA 441 Entrepreneurship and Feasibility.
-(3)
+E BUA 441 Entrepreneurship and Feasibility.
+(3) fall, spring, summer

 Assessment of the opportunities, risks, and challenges associated with business start-up and continued operation.
 Prerequisites: completion of 100 hours; professional program business student.
 Preor corequisite: completion of all Business Administration core requirements.